-East Dunbartonshire is made up of 22 locally elected Councillors covering seven wards.
-These elected Members constitute the Council with Officer Structures cascading from the Chief Executive, as the Head of Paid Service, to two Depute Chief Executives, Strategic Leads and operational teams.
-The structure of the Corporate Management Team (CMT) and Senior Management Team (SMT) was approved at a Special Council meeting on 17 May 2016.
+Together these Elected Members constitute the Council with Officer Structures cascading from the Chief Executive, as the Head of Paid Service, to two Depute Chief Executives, one Chief Finance Officer, ten Executive Officers and their operational teams.
+The structure of the Senior Management Team (SMT) was approved at the Council meeting on the 20 September 2018.
 Further information on the Council's leadership structure is provided within the Remuneration Report also included within these Annual Accounts.